 Aims and hypotheses

 In this within-trial study, we investigate SMS-reminder strategies to improve the duration of accelerometer wear time.
-The literature cited above lead us to hypothesise that reminders would increase accelerometer wear time and that citing reasons would amplify the effect.
+The literature cited previously lead us to hypothesise that reminders would increase accelerometer wear time and that citing reasons would amplify the effect.
 In addition to daily wear hours, we are interested in the number of days our participants provide valid activity data (i.e. days of ≥ 10 hours of activity data).
 The target behavior is thus twofold: 1) putting on the accelerometer in the morning for as many days as possible, 2) wearing the accelerometer for as long as possible in the waking hours each day.
 In this study, two main research questions are posited:

 1. Are SMS-reminders associated with greater accelerometer wear times?

 The current study investigated this by comparing the compliance rates across a) participants who opted to receive SMS reminders to wear their accelerometer, and b) participants who opted not to receive the reminders (non-randomised control group).

-Substantive hypothesis S1: If forgetting is an important reason for non-compliance, in the absence of intervening factors, reminders should increase compliance.
+If forgetting is an important reason for non-compliance, in the absence of intervening factors, reminders should increase compliance.

 Statistical hypothesis H1: Those who receive SMS reminders will have higher accelerometer wear times than those who do not.